 Intro to collaboration in Pages for iCloud

-Document access: You can send a link that anyone can use to open the document.
-Or, you can invite specific people who must sign in with their Apple ID to open the document.
+Access the document: Create a link that anyone can use to open the document, or limit access to only specific people who must sign in with their Apple ID before they can open it.

 Minimum system requirements

-An iPhone with iOS 13.1 or later and Pages 11.1 or later
+An iPhone with iOS 15.4 or later and Pages 13.1 or later

-An iPad with iPadOS 13.1 or later and Pages 11.1 or later
+An iPad with iPadOS 15.4 or later and Pages 13.1 or later

 Anyone with an Android device, or an iPhone or iPad that doesn’t meet the minimum system requirements, can view, but not edit, the document.